 Some bearded dragons with ADV can experience neurological symptoms such as body twitching and seizures.
 It may arch its neck and look up at the sky (stargazing) due to what the virus does to its nervous system.
 Bearded dragons that are infected with atadenovirus as adults typically develop liver and kidney disease, encephalitis, gastroenteritis, stomatitis, and other conditions.
 Unfortunately, most of these findings are only discovered after the bearded dragon dies, and a necropsy is performed.
 Oddly, some bearded dragons never show any symptoms and are lifelong carriers of the virus.

 How Bearded Dragons Get Atadenovirus

 A bearded dragon can quickly become infected with the virus if it is exposed to the feces of a carrier dragon, are handled by someone who handled an infected beardie, shares a cage with an infected dragon, or eats leftover food from an infected dragon.
 Since the virus is extremely contagious and carrier bearded dragons may never show symptoms, it is easy to think a bearded dragon is healthy, expose it to another outwardly healthy bearded dragon, and then one of the beardies begins to show neurological, stargazing symptoms.

 How Is Atadenovirus Diagnosed?

-To figure out if you beardie has atadenovirus, your exotics vet will recommend a fecal screening for intestinal parasites and a panel of bloodwork.
+To figure out if you beardie has atadenovirus, your exotics vet will recommend a fecal swab for PCR testing,(which looks for virus DNA.
 Many owners are wary of costs associated with testing for diseases in their exotic pets, but tests must be run to confirm ADV in your bearded dragon.
 Alternatively, if a bearded dragon in your collection dies, it is recommended to submit the body for a necropsy to have it tested for ADV as a possible cause of death.

 How Is Atadenovirus Treated?